e-kai00/gungnir-shop/README.md

 **Admin functionality**

-- add UI for managing Shipping methods (full CRUD cunctionality)
-- add UI for managing Coupon codes (full CRUD cunctionality)
+- introduce a user-friendly interface that enables admins to perform full CRUD operations on shipping methods
+- introduce a user-friendly interface for admins to perform full CRUD functionality on coupon codes management

 **Home page**

-- improve Announcement section (the issue with the section is described in [bug # 5](https://github.com/e-kai00/gungnir-shop/blob/main/TESTING.md#bugs) section)
+- improve Announcement section (the issue with the section described in [bugs # 5](https://github.com/e-kai00/gungnir-shop/blob/main/TESTING.md#bugs) section)

+**Review Section**

+  -  when user updates their existing comment, instead of encountering a blank textarea, the user's previous comment will be pre-filled in the textarea.
+This improvement eliminates the need for users to retype their entire comment.
+  - prevent page reloads when a review is submitted without a rating.
+Presently, when a review is submitted without a rating, it triggers a page reload, leaving the textarea empty, which might be fraustrating for users.

 ## Technology